sreeharshrajan/Netflix-Clone/README.md

 Following tools are used in the project, you can run:

-- Webpack
 - React
-- CSS
+- Axios
-- Media Queries
+- React Icons
 - Styled Components

 ### Runing Project Locally